Cooling Yin Yoga for the Summer months

 Place your forearms on the floor, with your elbows positioned underneath your shoulders and the palms of the hands facing down.
 Energetically draw your heart forward.
 Relax the shoulders, the face, the glutes and the legs.
 For a deeper back bend, you can also try placing your forearms on a bolster.

-If you’d like to be guided through a relaxing and restorative yin yoga class in the comfort of your casa, join me on the mat every Thursday for Lunar Yin Yoga.
+If you’d like to be guided through a relaxing and restorative yin yoga class on a more regular basis, you can join me on the mat every month for a Lunar Yin Yoga practice to honour the New Moon.
 I’ll talk about the cycles of the moon as well as our own cycles of ebbing and flowing, whilst you relax and let the esoteric wisdom wash over you.
-You can also book a private 1:1 yin yoga class in Barcelona, which includes essential oils and sound healing for a truly personalised experience.
+You can join me in-person in Barcelona at Centro Sarana every Wednesday evening, or book a private 1:1 yin yoga class for a more tailored experience including essential oils and sound healing.

 Previous